-Focused on principles and concepts that would appeal to attendees with more than 5 years of experience.
-Little, if any, time is spent on definitional terms and concepts.
-Contains instructive demos, management tools, deep process discussions, or similar level of content.
+Sessions focused on principles and concepts that would appeal to attendees with more than five years of experience.
+Little, if any, time is spent on defining terms and concepts.
+Session may contain instructive demos, management tools, deep process discussions, or similar level of content.

 Intermediate - Technical

-Focused on advanced principles and concepts, geared toward attendees with deep subject knowledge and 10 or more years of experience.
+Sessions focused on advanced principles and concepts, geared toward attendees with deep subject knowledge and 10 or more years of experience.
 Little/no time is spent on defining terms and background.
-These sessions are high in demand and should contain demonstrations, line code, advanced architecture discussions, tools that can be shared, or similar level of content.
+May contain demonstrations, line code, advanced architecture discussions, tools that can be shared, or similar level of content.